tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     </div>

-5. Click the **+ Query Param** button to expand the query parameters options.
-(Note that our sample API has only query parameters, no path parameters.)
-Expand the orange button below titled "Sample parameter information" and populate all the query parameter information into the Stoplight Studio editor.
+5. In Stoplight Studio, click the **+ Query Param** button to expand the query parameters options.
+(Note that our sample API has query parameters only, no path parameters.)
+Expand the orange button below for sample query parameter information.
+Then populate all the query parameter information into the Stoplight Studio editor.

     <button type="button" class="btn btn-warning" onclick="$('#parameters').toggle( 'fast' )">Sample query parameter information &raquo;</button>
     <div id="parameters" markdown="block" class="expandedBox" aria-expanded="false" style="display: none;">